gumyr/build123d/docs/introductory_examples.rst

 example with the ``rotated()`` method.

-GridLocations places 4 Circles on 4 points on this rotated workplane, and then the Circles are extruded in the "both" (+ve and -ve) normal direction.
+GridLocations places 4 Circles on 4 points on this rotated workplane, and then the Circles are extruded in the "both" (positive and negative) normal direction.

 .. image:: assets/general_ex22.svg
     :align: center